-The City Council is seeking applications for a non-paying volunteer to serve on the Historic Preservation Commission.
+The City Council is seeking applications for volunteers to serve on the Historic Preservation Commission.

 The Historic Preservation Commission is charged with establishing a local historic preservation program, integrating historic preservation into local, state and federal planning and decision-making processes.
 The program is designed to promote the preservation of historic and prehistoric sites, structures, objects, buildings and historic districts.